 IntegrationATS/CRM connectors; API accessScreening data must flow to existing workflows

-Pin's multi-channel outreach hits a 48% response rate across email, LinkedIn, and SMS - see Pin's screening and outreach in action.
+Pin delivers 5x better response rates on multi-channel outreach across email, LinkedIn, and SMS - see Pin’s screening and outreach in action.

 Frequently Asked Questions